 1 CAN $...Buys 0.723 U.S.D - 1 U.S.D...Buys 1.382 CAN $

 1 BRL $...Buys 0.198 U.S.D - 1 U.S.D...Buys 5.049 BRL $

-Team Donovan publishes a monthly report on the 1st of each month to benefit Worldwide Florida, absentee owners.
-If you are considering selling your property now or in the future, please do feel free to contact us, as we would be delighted to discuss the marketing of your home in more detail.
+Team Donovan's monthly report on the Florida real estate market is published on the 1st of each month for absentee owners in the United States and worldwide.
+If you are considering selling your property now or in the future, please do feel free to contact us; we would be delighted to discuss the marketing of your property in more detail.